 1.13.
 Community Boards will take place in 16 local areas and there will be a Board for each area.
 The Boards welcome public participation.
 Although they are formal meetings they have a more relaxed way of working.
-Details about Community Boards and what they do is available here XXX.
+Details about Community Boards and what they do are available on the Council's website.